FAQs for External Reviews

 I’m employed under the salary scale system.
 Do I need to go through external review?

 How many external reviewers do I need?

-Each faculty member is required to have 3 external reviews.
+Each faculty member is required to have three external reviews.
 One external reviewer is selected by the faculty member, one is selected by the Dean, and one is negotiated between the two.
-While the external review guideline document requires each faculty member to prepare a list of 5 potential external reviewers for his/her dean, this year that requirement will not be enacted.
-Deans are asked to work with the faculty to identify at least 3 external reviewers.
+See External Review Guidelines for Candidates & Deans for Contract Reappointment Evaluation or Guidelines for External Reviews for Rank Promotion for more information.

 What if I know or have worked with the external reviewer?

 Yes.
 Reviewers may be individuals who know the candidate through professional interactions.
 External reviewers may not be members of the UNCSA faculty or a current UNCSA employee or student, and should be selected so as to minimize the possibility of conflicts of interest; actual, potential, or apparent.
 Outside reviewers should not be selected from among those with whom the candidate has had familial or close personal relationships.
 Former UNCSA employees may be considered, so long as there is no familial or close personal relationship between the individual and the faculty member.

 What type of biographical information on my external reviewers do I need to prepare for my Dean?